tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/styling-bar-charts-in-ggplot2.md

 **Key Points**:
 - `geom_col()` vs. `geom_bar()`: We use `geom_col()` here, as it's suitable when bar heights need to directly represent data values.
 In contrast, `geom_bar()` is used when you want to count cases at each x position, as it employs `stat_count()` by default.
 - Adding Error Bars: `geom_errorbar()` is utilized to add error bars to the bar chart.
 This function takes ymin and ymax aesthetics, calculated here as mean - se and mean + se, respectively.
 The width parameter controls the width of the error bars.
+Error bars are essential in reporting the "confidence" of particular estimates (e.g., whether they are closer or further away from zero).
 - Aesthetics: The fill aesthetic within `aes()` is set to Categorical Variable to color the bars based on the categorical groups.

 {{% /example %}}

 ### Step 3: Enhancing Aesthatics

-The initial visualization is a solid starting point, but to meet academic standards, we need to refine it further.
+The initial visualization is a solid starting point, but to meet publication standards, we need to refine it further.
 The primary issues are:

 - Redundant x-axis text: The legend duplicates information already conveyed by the x-axis labels.
 - Non-Descriptive Axis Titles: Axis titles need to be more informative for clarity.
 - Lack of Contextual Information: The plot lacks a title.